Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 > Example of logically equivalent statements
 >
-> Let $p$, $q$ be two events, such that $p \rarr q$, then its contrapositive is logically equivalent, i.e. $\neg q \rarr \neg p$ has the same logical meaning as $p \rarr q$.
+> Let $p$, $q$ be two events, such that $p \to q$, then its contrapositive is logically equivalent, i.e. $\neg q \to \neg p$ has the same logical meaning as $p \to q$.
 >
-> As a concrete example, let $p$ be the event 'I am healthy today', and $q$ be the event 'I work today', then the conditional statement $p \rarr q$ means that 'if I am healthy today then I work today'.
-On the other hand, $\neg q$ means 'I don't work today', and for this to happen, $\neg p$ 'I am not healthy today' must also happen, so $\neg q \rarr \neg p$.
+> As a concrete example, let $p$ be the event 'I am healthy today', and $q$ be the event 'I work today', then the conditional statement $p \to q$ means that 'if I am healthy today then I work today'.
+On the other hand, $\neg q$ means 'I don't work today', and for this to happen, $\neg p$ 'I am not healthy today' must also happen, so $\neg q \to \neg p$.
 >
 > The converse and the inverse of a conditional statement are not necessarily true.
-In the example, the converse $q \rarr p$ means 'if I work today, then I am healthy today', but this is not logically guaranteed, because it can be that 'I work today' and 'I am not healthy today'.
-The statement $p \rarr q$ does not invalidate the statement $\neg p \rarr q$, both can be true at the same time.
-For this same reason the inverse $\neg p \rarr \neg q$ is not necessarily true.
+In the example, the converse $q \to p$ means 'if I work today, then I am healthy today', but this is not logically guaranteed, because it can be that 'I work today' and 'I am not healthy today'.
+The statement $p \to q$ does not invalidate the statement $\neg p \to q$, both can be true at the same time.
+For this same reason the inverse $\neg p \to \neg q$ is not necessarily true.
 >
 > Only the contrapositive of a conditional statement is logically equivalent to the conditional statement.
 But the converse and the inverse of a conditional statement are logically equivalent to each other as well, because one is the contrapositive of the other.